Linear Model and Extensions: From the conditional mean to conditional quantile

 The interpretation of the $j$-th coordinate of the coefficient, $\beta_j(\tau)$, is the partial influence of $x_{ij}$ on the $\tau$th conditional quantile of $y_i$ given $x_{i}$. \citet{angrist2006quantile} discussed quantile regression under misspecification, viewing it as the best linear approximation to the true conditional quantile function.
 This chapter will focus on the statistical properties of the sample regression quantiles following \citet{angrist2006quantile}'s discussion of statistical inference allowing for the misspecification of the quantile regression model.

 Before that, we first comment on the population regression quantiles based on some generative models.
-Below assume that the $v_{i}$'s are IID independent of the covariates $x_i$'s, with mean zero and distribution $g(c) = \pr( v_i \leq c)$.
+Below assume that the $v_{i}$'s are IID with mean zero and distribution $g(c) = \pr( v_i \leq c)$, and are independent of the covariates $x_i$'s.

 \begin{example} Under the linear model $y_{i}=x_{i}^{\T}\beta+\sigma v_{i}$, we can verify that

 and

 Therefore, with the first regressor being $1$, we have